Tools for Designing Smart, Collaborative Things

 Simulate, then implement hardware

-We’ll also be exploring the potentials of using augmented reality as part of the designer’s process.
+I’ll also be exploring the potentials of using augmented reality as part of the designer’s process.
 Creating working, physical prototypes is critical to the design process, but it can be time consuming and expensive.

-The tool will support augmented reality simulations of the AI project, so a designer can quickly test and update the form/behavior of an embodied experience without the complexities of electronics and mechanics.
+The tool will ultimately support augmented reality simulations of the AI project, so a designer can quickly test and update the form/behavior of an embodied experience without the complexities of electronics and mechanics.
 The designer or user will “see” and interact with the AI system as an object in real space through AR.
 Then the tool can deploy the same simulated virtual behaviors into a physical prototype.